.png)

 A Sustainable Culinary Space

-From workshops to tours, lectures to school programs, we're committed to engaging as many people as possible to share and connect more with our food, demonstrate creative cooking with ingredients readily available at home, teach preservation and fermentation techniques, and showcase the wholesale market through walking tours.
+From workshops to tours, lectures to school programs, we're committed to engaging as many people as possible by sharing perfectly good, fresh rescued food, demonstrating creative cooking with ingredients readily available at home, teaching preservation and fermentation techniques, and showcasing the wholesale market through walking tours.